FRIENDS Reunion at DIU, October 2022

 FRIENDS International and Intercultural Festival at DIU, August and September 2021

 The other half-day event of the FRIENDS International and Intercultural Festival at DIU was scheduled for 12 September 2021.
 The agenda could be found here.
-More than 195 attendees participated in the two events.
+In total, 195 attendees participated in the two events.

 Official Opening Event at DIU, April 2021